 Hi and welcome to The Old Summers Home!
 When redoing a room it can add up extremely fast.
 Especially the finishing touches.
 One large expense for a room can be the trim.
 Window, door, crown and baseboards- it all adds up quickly and can easily be a few hundred dollars.
 Today I’m going to show you my farmhouse trim tutorial and how we trimmed our entire mudroom for under $40!!
 That’s right- baseboards, ceilings, window and 3 doors- under 40 dollars!
 This tutorial is a game-changer when working on a tight budget.

 Farmhouse Trim- Tools and supplies

-At The Old Summers Home we provide links to products to help you find what we used to create ours some of these links may be affiliate links.
+At The Old Summers Home, we provide links to products to help you find what we used to create ours some of these links may be affiliate links.
 An affiliate link pays us a small commission if you make a purchase using our link.
-In no way way will this effect the price in which you pay for your item.
+In no way will this affect the price in which you pay for your item.

 - 3/8ths good one side fir plywood

 - palm sander & sandpaper

 - white paint in satin finish or matte

 We had some 3/8ths plywood leftover from our shiplap wall and that’s when the idea came to me that I could create farmhouse trim for the entire room and save a small fortune.
 First I measured all the wall lengths, then the doorways and the window last.
 Then I decided how wide I wanted my trim to be.
 Our old trim was 2″ 1/4 fibreboard.
 I wanted something a bit wider so opted for 3″ for the ceiling, baseboard and doorways trim.
 I choose 4″ for the window in hopes of a farmhouse look and to help cover up the same badly damaged drywall.